7 Dishwashing Mistakes You’re Likely Making

 Goodbye, grease and grime!
 Avoid these dishwashing mistakes the next time you're cleaning up.

 You had a long day at work, you cooked dinner for the whole family and now all you want to do is kick your feet up and relax… but you have to wash the dishes first.
-Even if you’ve spruced up your sink with these spa-inspired tips, washing dishes is still a chore.
-And as one of the most dreaded tasks, we tend to rush through it and make some big mistakes.
+As one of the most dreaded tasks, we tend to rush through it and make some big mistakes.
 These mistakes can be relatively harmless but sometimes can cause germs to spread and can make your dishes dirtier!
 Read on to find out which dishwashing mistakes you’re making and how they can be fixed.

 Letting dishes pile up